Territory of the Islamic State: Mozambique

 After taking control of the Mozambican town of Mocímboa da Praia during an offensive in August 2020, local IS insurgents declared it the capital of their province.
 The militants consequently expanded further by capturing several islands in the Indian Ocean, with Vamizi Island being the most prominent.
+However, the 2021 Cabo Delgado offensives caused the Mozambican Government to regain control of Mocímboa da Praia and other territories, leaving current territorial control in Mozambique to be limited to only a few small towns and villages.

 In May 2022, the province was separated from Central Africa Province and became known as the Islamic State – Mozambique Province.

 Administrative organization

 Provinces

 The Islamic State's main base of operations was in their territory of ar-Raqqah in Syria, until 2017, when it was recaptured by the Syrian Democratic Forces.
 From there, orders were given to affiliate groups, called wilāyat, spread across the Levant, Asia and Africa.
 Few of these wilāyat have declared their capital cities, with the exception of ash-Shām with Ar-Raqqah, al-ʿIrāq with Mosul, and Central Africa with Mocímboa da Praia.
 It also had claims on the entirety of the Muslim world, including Central Asia, the former Ottoman Balkans, South East Asia, and the northern part of Africa.
 Other times, however, it expressed also a desire for world domination, with labels on certain areas of the old world as well as the new world.